jhvozdovich/cat-blog-2/README.md

 ## Support and contact details

-If you have any suggestions or questions please email us at macjay314@gmail.com.
+If you have any suggestions or questions please email us at macjay314@gmail.com or jhvozdovich@gmail.com

 ## Technologies Used